christensenacademy/christensen-academy/modules/html-basics/textpages/absolute-and-relative-paths.md

 <a href="reports/january_2013.pdf">Download the latest report.</a>
 ```
 ##URLs and Absolute Paths
 When you specify a path to a resource on the World Wide Web that isn't on your own website, you'll need to specify the *URL* (Uniform Resource Locator) for that resource.
-We call this type of link an *absolute* link.
-Of course, you can also specify paths to resources on your own site using absolute paths, but when resources are on your own site, it usually makes more senes to use a [relative path](#relative-paths) instead.
+We call this type of path an *absolute* path.

 ##URLs
 URLs (Uniform Resource Locators), provide all of the information necessary to locate a resource on the World Wide Web.